giwankim/til/tdd/four-stages-of-tdd.md

 # The World's Best Intro to TDD, Level 1

-These are some personal notes that I will be taking while taking J. B. Rainsberger [The World's Best Intro to TDD, Level 1: TDD Done Right
+These are some notes that I am taking while taking J. B. Rainsberger [The World's Best Intro to TDD, Level 1: TDD Done Right ](https://online-training.jbrains.ca/p/wbitdd-01).
-](https://online-training.jbrains.ca/p/wbitdd-01).

 ## Four Stages of TDD